ectom/disasters/README.md

-# Planet Disasters
+# Disasters

-Welcome to the Planet Disaster web app.
-This will eventually show recent disasters around the world, using Planet Data.
+Welcome to the Disaster web app.
+This currently shows earthquakes around the world, filtered by date and magnitude, with relevant data.
+Will improve to show more types of disasters

 ### Steps to run in development
 `1) Clone this repository`\
 `2) npm install`\
 `3) npm run start`

+### Technologies
+- React
+- Redux
+- Material UI
+- USGS API
+- Planet Labs API
+- React Leaflet

-### Configuration
+### Known Issues
-A login page is not setup yet.
-Create a .env file in the root of the project and put `REACT_APP_API_KEY={api-kay}` in it before running.
+- Login dialog allows user to only download one character at a time, then loses focus.
+- Redux store clears on page refresh
+- Login button doesn't rerender when user is logged in
+- Planet search query not setup properly